dialtoneuk/Syscrack/README.md

 If somehow you have screwed up your settings file.
 You can simply run the reset-win-settings batch file provided.

-## Linux
+## Ubuntu

-Linux requires a couple of extra steps compared to the Windows version.
+Ubuntu requires a couple of extra steps compared to the Windows version.
 I highly suggest if you are simply testing Syscrack to run it instead using Windows.
 As the installation process is far more simple and straight forward.

 For the basis of this tutorial, I'll be using nginx.
 So your first step is to install the latest version of nginx.
 Make sure that you have ran updates on your box before you begin installing the required packages.
 Below is a helpful tutorial provided by digital ocean with step by step instructions on how to configure nginx with the correct version of PHP.